wp-plugins/better-anchor-links/readme.txt

 * Default changed for H1 and H2 only

 = 1.0 =
-* Fork of Auto Anchor Links.
+* Fork of Auto Anchor List.

 == Upgrade Notice ==
 = 1.1 =
-* For upgrade from Auto Anchor Links 1.0 uninstall old AAL and remove addon.
+* For upgrade from Auto Anchor List 1.0 uninstall old AAL and remove addon.
 Install Better Anchor Links 1.1.
 If you used manual tags to contents, they are compatible.